alexander-heimbuch/component-sandbox/README.md

 ### Frame Resizing

-This event is called after the iFrame resized.
-Passes in a message data object containing the `height`, `width` and the `type` of the event that triggered the iFrame to resize.
+This event is called after the IFrame resized.
+Passes in a message data object containing the `height`, `width` and the `type` of the event that triggered the IFrame to resize.

 ```javascript
 listen('SBX:RESIZE', ({ width, height, type }) => {})